 Favorite National Wildlife Refuges

 The National Wildlife Refuge System is a system of public lands and waters.
 These areas are set aside to conserve American’s fish, wildlife and plants.
 The United States Fish and Wildlife Service manages the land and areas.
-Over the years we make return visits to three of these properties that are our favorites: The Great Dismal Swamp National Wildlife Refuge and Pea Island National Wildlife Refuge in North Carolina and Blackwater National Wildlife Refuge in Maryland.
+Over the years we make return visits to three of these properties that are our favorites: The Great Dismal Swamp National Wildlife Refuge in Virginia and North Carolina, and Pea Island National Wildlife Refuge in North Carolina and Blackwater National Wildlife Refuge in Maryland.

 Great Dismal Swamp National Wildlife Refuge NC